the-creature/pu-video/README.md

 ### How to install via bower ###
-Make sure to have bower already installe globally or within your project.
-If you do not have it installed you can find instrcutions here: http://bower.io/#install-bower
+Make sure to have bower already installed globally or within your project.
+If you do not have it installed you can find instructions here: http://bower.io/#install-bower

 Install via bower with:
 ```